TanmayCzax/Cyber-Programming-language/README.md

 # Cyber+ Programming-language
-A powerful, fast and secure programming language made for CyberSecurity and Ethical hacking that can be used by every person interested in Cyber security It is made for making Cyber security - ETHICAL, EASY and ENJOYABLE It is easy, powerful and FAST!
+A powerful, fast and secure programming language made for CyberSecurity and Ethical hacking that can be used by every person interested in Cyber security It is made for making Cyber security - ETHICAL, EASY and ENJOYABLE.
+It is easy, powerful and FAST!
 You can get like images from down
 <img width="1348" height="703" alt="Ethical hacking CB1" src="https://github.com/user-attachments/assets/d8251b17-109b-487c-947b-c01bf837e0bc" />